Optimal Nested Test Plan for Combinatorial Quantitative Group Testing: Abstract

 \section{Abstract}

 We consider the quantitative group testing problem where the objective is to identify defective items in a given population based on results of tests performed on subsets of the population.
 Under the quantitative group testing model, the result of each test reveals the number of defective items in the tested group.
 The minimum number of tests achievable by nested test plans was established by Aigner and Schughart in 1985 within a minimax framework.
 The optimal nested test plan offering this performance, however, was not obtained.
 In this work, we establish the optimal nested test plan in closed form.
-This optimal nested test plan is also asymptotically (as the population size grows to infinity) optimal among all test plans.
-We then focus on the application of heavy hitter detection problem for traffic monitoring and anomaly detection in the Internet and other communication networks.
-For such applications, it is often the case that a few abnormal traffic flows with exceptionally high volume (referred to as heavy hitters) make up most of the traffic seen by the entire network.
-Since the volume of heavy hitters is much higher than that of normal flows, the number of heavy hitters in a group of flows can be accurately estimated from the aggregated traffic load.
-Other potential applications include detecting idle channels in the radio spectrum in the high SNR regime.
+This optimal nested test plan is also order optimal among all test plans as the population size approaches infinity.
+Using heavy-hitter detection as a case study, we show via simulation examples orders of magnitude improvement of the group testing approach over two prevailing sampling-based approaches in detection accuracy and counter consumption.
+Other applications include anomaly detection and wideband spectrum sensing in cognitive radio systems.